DeuterGraves/CornerofBryson_fullStack_proj/README.md

+A solo full stack project planned and built in ~5 working days.

+I spent a day exploring inheritance and persistence, I tried a mapped superclass and had more success with single table, but due to time, I had to decide to 'fail early' in order to have a finished product in time for the deadline.
+I migrated to a single class for all reviews rather than an abstract class with subclasses for each type of review, and used logic on the front end to give the feel off different classes for the different types.

+## Next Steps

+Given time, I will restructure this project with more containers to better handle the content and make the use of react-router more straight forward for browser history and navigation. s

 ## Corner of Bryson Guide

 A local AirBnB owner has asked for webapp so they can build and maintain an online guide to the local highlights in the area for their guests.